deepanshululla/kubernetes_repo/README.md

 automatically.
 * So essentially it creates a deployment object where we can give our definition of desired state and hence makes it easier to create,update, do rolling updates etc.
 * deploy_example.yml is used to create a deployment object.
+* node-selector.yml is an example of how we can run pods on a specific node.
+Hint we need to label the nodes first and then specify them in pod definition.